iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 ## Options

-- `--targets <paths>` - specify the command's scope to these metrics files.
+- `--targets <paths>` - specific metrics files to compare.
 It accepts `paths` to any valid metrics file, regardless of whether it's used by DVC.
 Using `-R`, directories to search metrics files in can also be given.

   When specifying arguments for `--targets` before `revisions`, you should use `--` after this option's arguments (POSIX terminals), e.g.: